PabloC/tutumcloud.github.io/docs/source/usage/pushing/index.rst

 Note: In the instructions above, please substitute ``user`` with your Tutum username, ``my_image`` with your image's name, and ``user@email.com`` with the email you used to register at Tutum.

+If you created your account logging in via Docker.io or GitHub, you will need to `set a password <https://app.tutum.co/accounts/password/change/>`_ before being able to push to the registry.

 After you complete those steps, you'll see that your application image is available for selection in ``My Images``.